-You Yeah.
-I was actually telling you about it yesterday, but I actually grew up.
-My first dog was a bearded Collie because As when my dad was younger, he was a bearded Collie breeder and would show them at, you know, conformation sort of shows.
-And so my dog growing up, he was his kind of last one, he didn’t breed him.
-But that’s kind of how I’ve grew up in that realm and have always had dogs in my life knew I wanted to do something with them, but obviously, or not, maybe not, obviously.
-But people often are, you know, do you want to be a veterinarian, and that just never felt like the right fit for me.
-And as I grew older, I really felt my heart towards saving the planet.
+Yeah, I was actually telling you about it yesterday.
+My first dog was a Bearded Collie because when my dad was younger, he was a Bearded Collie breeder and would show them at conformation sort of shows.
+And so my dog growing up, he was [my dad’s] last one, he didn’t breed him.
+But that’s how I grew up in that realm and have always had dogs in my life.
+I knew I wanted to do something with them, but people often are, you know, do you want to be a veterinarian?
+And that just never felt like the right fit for me.
+As I grew older, I really felt my heart towards saving the planet.
 I know, dream big.
-But so then I actually ended up going to school for zoology and wildlife conservation, slash management, and then had kind of growing up, though always been an outdoorsy kid. played a lot of sports, and did a lot of things with dogs outside.
-But yeah, it’s kind of come full circle to where we’re at now, but didn’t know that this was a career path to be striving towards at that time.
+So then I actually ended up going to school for zoology and wildlife conservation/management.
+Growing up, though, always been an outdoorsy kid.
+Played a lot of sports, and did a lot of things with dogs outside.
+But yeah, it’s kind of come full circle to where we’re at now.
+But didn’t know that this was a career path to be striving towards at that time.

 Kayla Fratt (KF) 6:20

 I don’t know if I’ve talked to anyone who was like, “Yeah, you know, when I was six years old, I heard about the field of conservation detection dogs.”
 I mean, maybe now that we’re doing more Skype a Scientist stuff.
 In 10 or 15 years, we’ll have our first our first kid who came around from Skype a Scientist!
 But that sounds fairly typical.
 Did you have any classes or jobs or anything that were particularly impactful for you in either high school or in college?

 Heather Nootbaar (HN) 6:51